American Liberty League: Alleged conspiracy

-Retired Marine Corps Major General Smedley Butler, alleged in November 1934 that a bond salesman named Gerald C. MacGuire told him that leaders in the League wanted Butler to lead 500,000 veterans in a coup to overthrow President Franklin Roosevelt.
+Retired Marine Corps Major General Smedley Butler alleged in November 1934 that a bond salesman named Gerald C. MacGuire told him that leaders in the League wanted Butler to lead 500,000 veterans in a coup to overthrow President Franklin Roosevelt.
 Butler was not active in the league and it rejected the allegations as nonsense.
-Butler he never was approached by any league officer and explained he got the offer from Maguire, a local bond salesman.
+Butler said he never was approached by any league officer and explained he got the offer from Maguire, a local bond salesman.
 Maguire told Congress there was no such plot, and historians are divided on the allegations.
-Congressman John W McCormick, who,in 1934, served as chairman of the Special Committee on Un-American Activities, known as the McCormack-Dickstein Committee, which investigated Communist and Nazi propaganda and recruitment efforts in the United States prior to World War II, stated :"There is no doubt that General Butler was telling the truth".
+Congressman John W McCormick, who, in 1934, served as chairman of the Special Committee on Un-American Activities, known as the McCormack-Dickstein Committee, which investigated Communist and Nazi propaganda and recruitment efforts in the United States prior to World War II, stated :"There is no doubt that General Butler was telling the truth".
 Butler would repeat his claims about the plot at speeches to left wing groups.